 • an individual or partnership of individuals (e.g. husband and wife) trading under their own names.

 Evidence of the trader(s)’ name(s) and address in the form of the ACN or business name extract should be lodged with the application.
-A company search can be completed through the Australian Securities and Investment Commission (go to www.asic.gov.au or phone 9280 3500).
+A company search can be completed through the Australian Securities and Investment Commission (https://asic.gov.au; tel: 9280 3500).
 Obtain a company search that shows the company’s “registered office”, because that is the address where the application form will be served.

-The ACL&FTA (s 192) enables a person to request VCAT to order the Director of Consumer Affairs to provide the full name and address of a supplier who is unregistered or unlicensed.
+Under the ACL&FTA (s 192), a person can ask VCAT to order the Director of Consumer Affairs to provide the full name and address of a supplier who is unregistered or unlicensed.

 If a company has gone out of business or is unlikely to pay its debts, and you believe that the company contravened the ACL, you may wish to name as a respondent an individual who you believe was “involved” in the contravention of the ACL.
-This is a complex subject and it would be wise to obtain advice before doing this, to ensure that you have an arguable claim.
+This is complex and it is wise to obtain advice before doing this, to ensure that you have an arguable claim.

 Goods may be purchased from a retailer (who made specific recommendations about them) and manufactured by another business (whose manufacturing may be defective).
 Before completing the application form, the applicant should carefully consider whether all persons and/or businesses who could be at fault have been named.
 For example, a defective tiling job could involve the builder, the tiler, the supplier of the tiles, the manufacturer or importer of the tiles or the supplier or manufacturer of the adhesive.

-In most circumstances, VCAT is required to apportion liability between each “concurrent wrongdoer”.
-VCAT is required by the WLAAIRA to find what proportion of the loss or damage claimed was each respondent’s responsibility.
-For example, if a house is painted by a tradesperson using paint found to be defective (depending on the evidence), VCAT may apportion 60 per cent responsibility against the painter and 40 per cent against the paint manufacturer.
+Generally, VCAT is required to apportion liability between each “concurrent wrongdoer”.
+VCAT is required by the WLAAIR Act to find what proportion of the loss or damage claimed was each respondent’s responsibility.
+For example, if a house is painted by a tradesperson using paint found to be defective, VCAT may apportion 60 per cent responsibility against the painter and 40 per cent against the paint manufacturer.

 Sometimes the reason a person or business has not paid an account is because they are not satisfied with the goods or services supplied, or believe they have been overcharged.